s-shifat/online-auction-app/README.md

 7. I learnt how I can add custom styling to django model form objects by modifiying the attributes using python code.
 8. Deploying to Heroku.

+### Packages Used
+1. Bootstrap for frontend styling
+2. pytz for managing timezone.
+I used 'Asia/Dhaka'
+3. Pillow for managing images
+4. gunicorn and whitenoise for heroku deployment

 ### Out Come
 1. Learnt user authentication system
 2. URL routings